denis-beurive/agora/README.md

 > see errors.
 >
 > You can delete all previously generated documents: `find ./output -name "*.svg" -exec rm {} \;`

+## Dev and tests

+For test (load only 200 rows per CSV file):

+    python -m agora.agora --verbose --test ./data ./output

+Skip the generation of monthly documents:

+    python -m agora.agora --verbose --skip-monthly ./data ./output

+Skip the generation of _some documents_ (the ones that take very long time to generate) if they already exist:

+    python -m agora.agora --verbose --skip-if-exists ./data ./output

 # Running the unit tests